Nike Logo

 1991, Challenge Court

-For the 1990 season, Nike launched a tennis line for Andre Agassi called Challenge Court.
-The branding that was used to outfit the young athlete in 1991 was created by Tim Andric.
+One of the most famous collaborations of the Nike brand with sports celebrities happened in 1991 when the company launched a tennis line for the tennis legend Andre Agassi, called Challenge Court.
+The branding of the campaign was created by Tim Andric.
 According to the designer, the logo came about entirely by accident.
 Tim drew with a capillary pen, popular at the time, the ink splattered on the paper, forming a blotch that resembled a tennis ball.

 1993, Diamond Turf